visgl/deck.gl/docs/api-reference/geo-layers/mvt-layer.md

 ##### `onDataLoad` (Function, optional)

-Called when a TileJSON is successfully fetched
+Called when a TileJSON file is successfully fetched

 Receives arguments: